Earn an MA in Counseling Online

 The Master of Arts in Clinical Mental Health Counseling offered by Southern New Hampshire University is designed to prepare students to meet the educational requirements for licensure in most states.

-SNHU's MA in Clinical Mental Health Counseling degree does not currently meet the requirements for licensure in Arkansas, Kansas and Wisconsin.
-We are not enrolling students from these states at this time.
+SNHU's MA in Clinical Mental Health Counseling degree does not currently meet the requirements for licensure in Arkansas and Kansas.

 It is a student's responsibility to understand the specific requirements of the state in which they intend to apply for licensure and to be aware of any changes to those requirements.
 If they move to another state, the requirements for licensure will likely be different from the state where they currently reside, and they are responsible for determining the licensure requirements in the state to which they relocate.
 Learn more about SNHU's counseling programs and state-by-state counseling licensure requirements.